 9. Most common crimes on cruise ships?

-The most common type of crime on cruise ships is sexually assault.
+The most common type of crime on cruise ships is sexual assault.
 According to government data and Quartz, sex crimes easily outweigh all other crimes on board, and many victims are minors.

 Check out The Cheat Sheet on Facebook!